Sophie of France: Reign of Louis XV

-In 1770, the fourteen-year-old Marie Antoinette became Dauphine by marriage to the nephew of Madame Sophie and her sisters, the Dauphin, the future Louis XVI of France.
-Because of the close relationship between the dauphin and his aunts, Marie Antoinette also initially came close to the Mesdames her first years in France as the senior royal women at court.
+In 1770, the fourteen-year-old Marie Antoinette became Dauphine by marriage to the nephew of Madame Sophie and her sisters, the Dauphin, the future Louis XVI.
+Because of the close relationship between the Dauphin and his aunts, Marie Antoinette also initially came close to the Mesdames her first years in France as the senior royal women at court.
 The Mesdames use to alternate with the Countess of Provence in accompanying Marie Antoinette on official assignments.
 The close relationship between Marie Antoinette and Mesdames was, however, discontinued in 1772, after the attempt to entice Marie Antoinette to humiliate Madame du Barry was thwarted, a plan which had been led by Madame Adélaïde with support of Madame Victoire and Madame Sophie.

 Reign of Louis XVI

 From April 1774, Madame Sophie, along with her sisters Adélaïde, Victoire and Louise, attended their father, Louis XV, on his deathbed until his death from smallpox on 10 May.
-Despite the fact that the sisters had never had smallpox, the Mesdames were allowed to attend him, even while other male members of the royal family, as well as the dauphine, Marie Antoinette, were kept away due to the serious risk of catching the illness.
-Since the Mesdames were female, and therefore of no political importance because of the Salic Law, they were not prevented from doing so.
+Despite the fact that the sisters had never had smallpox, the Mesdames were allowed to attend him, even while other male members of the royal family, as well as the Dauphine, Marie Antoinette, were kept away due to the serious risk of catching the illness.
+Since the Mesdames were female, and therefore of no political importance because of the Salic law, they were not prevented from doing so.

 After the death of Louis XV, he was succeeded by his grandson, Louis-Auguste, as Louis XVI.
 Louis XVI referred to his aunts as Mesdames Tantes.
-The sisters did catch smallpox from their father's deathbed, and were kept in quarantine in a little house near the Palace of Choisy, to which the court evacuated after the death of the king, until they eventually recovered.
+The sisters did catch smallpox from their father's deathbed, and were kept in quarantine in a little house near the Château de Choisy, to which the court evacuated after the death of the King, until they eventually recovered.